Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Application Load Balancer
   * Always on (can’t be disabled)
-  * No charges for inter AZ data
+  * No charges for inter-AZ data
 * Network Load Balancer
   * Disabled by default
-  * You pay charges ($) for inter AZ data if enabled
+  * You pay charges ($) for inter-AZ data if enabled
 * Classic Load Balancer
   * Disabled by default
-  * No charges for inter AZ data if enabled
+  * No charges for inter-AZ data if enabled

 #### Connection Draining

 * Feature naming
   * Connection Draining – for CLB
   * Deregistration Delay – for ALB & NLB
-* Time to complete “in-flight requests” while the instance is de-registering or unhealthy
+* Time to complete "in-flight requests" while the instance is de-registering or unhealthy
 * Stops sending new requests to the EC2 instance which is de-registering
 * Between 1 to 3600 seconds (default: 300 seconds)
 * Can be disabled (set value to 0)